baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 So now the WRTnode board is connected to the Internet through our home router.
 You can connect to the Internet start configure our WRTnode board.

+## Helpful Tools
+As I begain to play with the WRTNode, I ran into several problems, most of my own making.
+To monitor what is going on with the WRTNode, I found the following tools useful

+* Tools for Monitoring WiFi
+    * [`wavemon`][02] is a ncurses-based monitoring application for wireless network devices.
+    It displays continuously updated information about signal levels, as well as, wireless-specific and general network information.
+    **Example Usage:** `wavemon wlan0`
+    * [`iwevent`][05] is another command line tool that displays wireless events received through the [RTNetlink socket][06].
+    Each line displays the specific wireless event which describes what has happened on the specified wireless interface.
+    **Example Usage:** `iwevent`
+* Tools for Monitoring NIC
+    * [`netstat`][10] (network statistics) is a command-line tool that displays network connections for TCP (both incoming and outgoing), routing tables, and a number of network interface and network protocol statistics.
+    **Example Usage:** `netstat -ie`
+    * [`nicstat`][09] prints network traffic, packets or Kb/s read and written.
+    Its a utility like `top` for network interface card (NIC).
+    It displays information and statistics about all your network card such as packets, kilobytes per second, average packet sizes and more.
+    **Example Usage:** `nicstat -i wlan0 1`
+* OpenWrt Console Connection
+    * [`telnet`][31] is a protocol which is part of the TCP/IP suite and used on the Internet or local area networks to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.
+    **Example Usage:** `telnet 192.168.8.1`
+# Other Things
+So now that your logged into the WRTnode, now what?
+The [WRTnode Wiki][19] does give some good ideas.
+For starters, your going to want to connect with the Internet to load OpenWrt packages, update firmware, etc.

 ## Update OpenWrt Software Repository
 http://wiki.wrtnode.com/index.php?title=Starting#WRTnode_software_repository